 Precision is defined as the agreement between a set of replicate measurements without assumption and knowledge of the true value.
-Precision limits for laboratory measurements were evaluated from the sample/sample duplicate results.
-Field duplicate samples were collected at a rate of approximately 10 percent of project samples.
-Field duplicates are duplicates of the primary samples that are sent to the primary laboratory with dummy sample numbers to serve as a check of the sampling precision and the primary laboratory's analytical precision.
+Precision is evaluated by relative percentage difference (RPD) of field duplicates and laboratory MS/MSD results.
+Field duplicate and MS/MSD samples were collected at a rate of approximately 10 percent of project samples.
+Field duplicates are sent to the laboratory with dummy sample numbers and analyzed as primary samples.